the8thbit/anki/documentation/db_check.md

 # Database check

 In this document, we consider the processing of checking of the database.
-We actually consider four different checkings:
+We actually consider three different checkings:
 * The one which cause anki to tell that the database has inconsistencies and that we should use run «Check Database».
-* The action which occur when «Check Database is run».
+* The action which occur when «Check Database» is run.
 * The kind of database error which are not repaired nor fixed by anki.
 (but they are fixed by the add-on [Database checker/fixer explained, more fixers](https://ankiweb.net/shared/info/1135180054)).